1. There's a new adjustment for Tax Rate 2023

-This means equipment like dumbbell, shuttlecocks, nets, rackets, golf set, and more are considered sports equipment.
-Meanwhile, jerseys, sports shoes, pants, swimsuits are considered as sports attire, which means you can’t claim a lifestyle tax relief.
+This means equipment like dumbbells, shuttlecocks, nets, rackets, golf sets, and more are considered sports equipment.
+Meanwhile, jerseys, sports shoes, pants, and swimsuits are considered as sports attire, which means you can’t claim a lifestyle tax relief.

 6. There’s a tax rebate for Muslims who paid ZakatTo those who aren't familiar, Zakat is a payment made annually by Muslims under Islamic law.
 It’s a way for a person to ‘cleanse’ his/her earnings because some of the money earned may not be halal due to imperfections of the system.
 This money is also used to help those who are in need.